HArchitect/Ascii_grid/README.md

 + + + + + + + + + + | + + + + + + + + + +
 + + + + + + + + + + | + + + + + + + + + +
 ```

+## Documentation

+You can find more info here: http://www.rubydoc.info/gems/ascii_grid/0.1.1/Ascii_grid

+Here is the homepage of the gem: https://rubygems.org/gems/ascii_grid